-In today’s political climate there’s so much misleading information being quickly disseminated through online social media.
+In today’s political climate there is much to be discussed.
+Yet, so much misleading information is consumed and quickly disseminated through online social media.
 This treatment makes it hard to avoid political bias and unfair assumptions about your opponents position.
 So while there’s no shortage of political discussions being hashed out online, it’s surprising to me that socialism & communism are still tossed around as pejorative terms that are too often misunderstood.
 I’ve started to lose confidence when hearing others speak on issues that surround socialist agendas (i.e. welfare, sustainability, education, government subsidies, healthcare, and social services, etc.) which is almost always reductive.
 I think the problem surrounding modern political discussions is a lack of education which causes a vacuous space where both sides are speaking past one another.
 To remain unbiased I will avoid taking a political position here.
 The purpose of this thesis is to address some common misconceptions about socialism from its historical to its modern development.

-(1) There has never been a communist nation state.
-People who defend communism will say there are no modern historical examples of communism (i.e. a stateless society where all private property has been abolished and the means of production are controlled by the laborers and corporate oligarchy.)
+(1) No Examples of Historical Communism — (Objection) Political philosophers will often say there are no modern historical examples of communism (i.e. a stateless society where all private property has been abolished and the means of production are controlled by the laborers and corporate oligarchy.)
 But this is true only for (Marxist) communism which to be fair could be argued as the genuine article.
 Again, there has never been a Marxist communist nation-state.
 There are some individual groups that identify as Marxist, and may belong to certain communes who practice these ideals.
 But ignoring some unintelligible conversation about anarchist-communist groups, to date there have been no modern examples of a Marxist communist nation-state.

-(3) China is not a communist nation.
-The most recent comments by Chinese President Xi Jinping would tout China as Marxist leaning but take that with a grain of salt.
+(3) China, an Example of a Communist Nation State — (Objection) The most recent comments by Chinese President Xi Jinping would tout China as Marxist leaning but take that with a grain of salt.
 China is a mixed bag of a neo-liberal socialist market economy (SME) with a state-capitalist system (i.e. an economy in which there are state-owned market enterprises and are in-part controlled by a centralized government.)
 The neo-libertarian strategies of privatization also help China make sweeping market reforms and participate in globalization (Zhang, Ong 2008).
 China is also heavily technocratic with 8 out of 9 of its top leadership having a scientific or engineering background.

-(4) Historically communist/socialist regimes were lead by uneducated leaders.
-There is a long history of the failures of centralized socialism and military regimes.
+(4) (FACT) Socialism’s History of Uneducated Leadership — There is a long history of the failures of centralized socialism and military regimes.
 These military regime changes, lead by communist/socialist political ideologies, were likely domed to fail because the leadership roles were usually filled by people without a higher educational background.
 You could list all of the historic leaders from former communist/socialist regimes and nearly all of them received either a minimal education or dropped out of school completely.
 Both Joseph Stalin and Adolf Hitler dropped out of school at an early age.
 From the eastern communist leaders Ho Chi Minh of Vietnam never finished his secondary education.
 The founder of N. Korea (Kim il-Sung) dropped out of middle-school.
-Mao Zedong revived only a basic secondary education at Hunan First Normal School, later founded as a college and then university in 2000 and 2008, respectively.
+Mao Zedong revived only a basic secondary education at Hunan First Normal School, later founded as a college and then University in 2000 and 2008, respectively.
 Venezuela’s current president (Nicolas Maduro), records show he never graduated high-school.
-The only historic communist/socialist leaders with a basic college education were Fidel Castro and Vladimir Lenin but would never go on to pursue any higher degree of learning.
-As a technocrat I recognize my bias towards educational leadership.
-I won’t say having a higher-education is necessary.
-But the social and political failures of these communist regimes given their lack of educational leadership is valid.
+The only historic communist/socialist leaders with a basic college education were Fidel Castro and Vladimir Lenin, and if we’re honest these leaders didn’t fair so badly.
+But they still would never go on to pursue any higher degree of learning.
+As a technocratic philosopher, I fully recognize my bias towards higher-educational leadership.
+I won’t say having a higher-education is absolutely necessary.
+But the social and political failures of these communist regimes given their lack of higher education is I feel a valid objection.

-(5) Socialism does not equate to communism nor fascism.
-Yes, there are historical examples of regimes using communism as a propaganda tool towards political-ends.
+(5) Socialism Equates to Communism & Fascism — (Objection) Yes, there are historical examples of regimes using communism as a propaganda tool towards political-ends.
 But the difference between today’s form of socialism is that the old is radical while the newest versions are reformist.
 Today’s socialism, like democratic socialism and social democrats, would not be considered fascist.
 The key difference here is that each promote policy decisions through a democratic platform choosing instead to focus on social and market reform.
 These democratic systems have worked for many countries.
 Consider monetary policies like fiscal-federalism, currently used in the United States, as proof of concept.

-(7) Okay, but socialism has killed millions?!
-Yes and no, fascist regimes have used socialism as a political propaganda tool that caused the deaths of untold millions.
+(7) Millions have Perished Under Communism— (Objection) Yes, and no; fascist regimes have used socialism as a political propaganda [tool] that caused the deaths of untold millions.
 But this argument is obviously reductive.
 It ignores the important principles of socialist theories that totalitarian governments essentially ignored.
-Although, if we want to talk numbers then it could be argued that capitalism has killed more.
+Although, if we want to talk numbers then it could be argued that ‘capitalism has killed more.’
 Early European colonialism in the Americas killed at least 53 million people.
 Leopold II of Belgium exploited the surplus of rubber from the European controlled Belgium Congo State, which was responsible for killing at least 8-10 million of its inhabitants.
 Colonialism in India during British Imperialism brought about 27 famines that killed nearly 60 million [Davis 9].
 Although, there is still not enough sufficient data it is estimated that around 14 million (European & Africans) perished during the 400 years of transatlantic slavery.
-These numbers also do not reflect the ongoing deaths caused by poverty each year.
-Canadian researches Gernot Kohler and Norman Alcock published a paper titled “An Empirical Table of Structural Violence” it found that 18,000,000 people die each year due to systemic poverty .
-These numbers do not reflect the untold casualties of warfare & capitalism in which Marxist theory claims is the root cause of conflict between nations.
+These numbers do not reflect the ongoing deaths caused by poverty each year.
+Canadian researches Gernot Kohler and Norman Alcock published a paper titled “An Empirical Table of Structural Violence” it found that ‘18,000,000’ people die each year due to systemic poverty .
+These numbers also do not reflect the untold casualties of warfare & capitalism in which Marxist theory claims is the root cause of ongoing conflict between nations.

-(8) Socialism & Communism are not the opposite of capitalism.
-Karl Marx was the one who first developed the concept of “surplus value”, a core principle of capitalism.
+(8) Socialism is the Opposite of Capitalism — (Objection) Karl Marx was the one who first developed the concept of “surplus value”, a core principle of capitalism.
 Most socialist & communist theories work in conjunction with a capitalist system.
 We already spoke about how China is a socialist market economy (SME) with capitalist leanings.
 There are other great examples of socialism & capitalism working in conjunction, such as in mixed-economies.
 North America & the European Union are modeled after this system.
 Scandinavian countries have a strong welfare system.
 The presumption that socialism or communism is the opposite of capitalism likely stems from historical examples of (Stalinist/Maoist) regimes.
 Which makes the social stigma that socialist systems are antithetical to a capitalist system grossly misleading.
 The original Marxist theory was never against capitalism.
 The core principle of Marxism favors a free-market capitalist economy controlled by its workers.

-(9) The Stalin regime was not socialist.
-“Stalinism” is hard to define because Joseph Stalin was not a man of principle.
-He was no doubt a ruthless dictator who often acted inconsistent with his own ideals.
+(9) The Socialist Regime of Joseph Stalin — (Objection) “Stalinism” is hard to define because Joseph Stalin was not a man of principle.
+He was no doubt a ruthless communist dictator but he often acted inconsistent with his own ideals.
 A basic assessment of the Stalinist regime will show a totalitarian state with a cult of personality.
 Stalinism, as a socialist system, has been disputed by several prominent Russian political writers and philosophers.
 Leon Trotsky, founder of Trotskyism, described Stalinism as neither socialist nor capitalist.
-Trotsky described Stalinist policies as a form of bureaucratic collectivism.
+Trotsky described Stalinist policies as a form of ‘bureaucratic collectivism’.
 Unfortunately, he was not able to develop this theory further as Stalin had him assassinated in Mexico City, Mexico in 1940.
 Another political writer and follower of Trotskyism, Tony Cliff described Stalinism as state capitalism or bureaucratic state-capitalism.

-(10) Is the Nordic model socialist?
-There have been recent articles that dispute the Nordic model as an example of socialism.
+(10) The Nordic Model is Capitalist — (Objection) There have been recent articles that dispute the Nordic model as an example of socialism.
 These strong opinions are often cited by conservative detractors who lambaste the Nordic model by contrasting it with the classical Marxist definition of socialism (i.e. a free-market economy with less/no government influence).
 OK, let’s define social democracy vs democratic socialism, again!
 Remember that there are many forms of socialism that affect either the economy and its social reforms.
 This is a prime example of the ‘catch-all’ terminology that confuses people.
 Although the Nordic region is mostly a free-market economy the Nordic model would still be considered a social-democracy – because of its democratic implementation of socialist policies that have created a strong welfare state.

 Works Cited Page